FREE SHIPPING ON ALL AU ORDERS OVER $40

 It's important to always choose the LOWEST POSSIBLE absorbency for your flow and be sure to change your tamp at least every 8 hours.

 It's not as hard as you think.
 We'll step you through it:

 a.
 Wash your hands thoroughly.

 b.
-Twist open the wrapper of your tampon.
+Tear open the wrapper of your tampon.

 c.
 Remove it from the wrapper and unravel the string at the base of the tampon.